Skip to main content

 Dawn was working as a nurse at the time and was fully aware of how serious her situation was.
 Luckily, it was caught early enough for Dawn to have surgery the only potentially curative treatment for pancreatic cancer.

-I was a theatre sister, working in hepato-biliary and gastric surgery, I used to assist with these operations 25 years ago and never once though this would be my fate.
+I was a theatre sister, working in hepato-biliary and gastric surgery, I used to assist with these operations 25 years ago and never once thought this would be my fate.
 My knowledge and tenacity helped advocate for the best outcomes possible for after my diagnosis.
 Along the skill of my chosen surgeon, the aftercare I received and my own positive will to survive, I truly believe this is why I’m still here.

 Dawn was advised to have “mop up” chemotherapy, having three gruelling treatments per month for five months.